 SMOKING AND ALCOHOL:

-All MAC buildings and lands are designated smoke free zones.
+All buildings and lands are designated smoke free zones.

-Alcohol may only be consumed with prior written approval from the Centre Manager.
+Alcohol may only be consumed with prior written approval from the Scouts WA Adventure Centre Managers.

 VEHICLES, BICYCLES AND WALKING:

-Access to and from MAC will be by vehicle, however, during your stay, access around MAC should be via bicycle or walking.
-The maximum speed limit at Manjedal is 15km per hour due to road degradation and pedestrian/cyclist safety requirements.
+Access to and from Scouts WA Adventure Centres will be by vehicle, however, during your stay, access around our sites should be via bicycle or walking.
+The maximum speed limit at Scouts WA Adventure Centres’ is 20 KM on the main driveways and 10 KM around the campgrounds due to road degradation and pedestrian/cyclist safety requirements.